svsudharshan/add-tradingview-alerts-tool/README.md

-# Add TradingView Alerts Tool
+# Add TradingView Alerts Tool & Add Bulk Stocks to Watchlist

-**Automatically adds custom alerts to TradingView in bulk**
+**Automatically adds custom alerts to TradingView in bulk** **Automatically adds list of stocks to TradingView Watchlist in bulk**

 ## Why This Project Exists
 Trading platforms (such as [3Commas](https://3commas.io/)) allow automated trades based on **custom TradingView alerts** which can be pinged using webhook URLs to execute trades.